HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

   )
 }}

-The data presented in this section is based on a July 2025 crawl of the HTTP Archive.
+The data presented in the following sections is based on the July 2025 crawl of the HTTP Archive.
 Websites were scanned for the presence of specific API calls.
 Note that this indicates the occurrence of the code, but not necessarily its actual usage.

 ##### Prompt API

-The Prompt API introduces a standardized interface for accessing LLMs facilitated by the user's browser, such as Gemini Nano in Chrome or <a hreflang="en" href="https://learn.microsoft.com/en-us/microsoft-edge/web-platform/prompt-api">Phi-4-mini in Edge</a>.
+The Prompt API introduces a standardized interface for accessing LLMs facilitated by the user's browser, such as <a hreflang="en" href="https://store.google.com/intl/en/ideas/articles/gemini-nano-offline/">Gemini Nano</a> in Chrome or <a hreflang="en" href="https://learn.microsoft.com/en-us/microsoft-edge/web-platform/prompt-api">Phi-4-mini</a> in Edge.
 By leveraging these one-time-download models, the API eliminates the bandwidth barriers and cold-start latency associated with libraries that require downloading model weights.

 However, as of December 2025, the technology remains in a transitional phase: it has [fully shipped for browser extensions in Chrome 138](https://developer.chrome.com/docs/ai/prompt-api), but web page access is still restricted to an Origin Trial.
-In this controlled experiment, developers must register specific tokens to bypass feature flags.
 The API is not currently available on mobile devices.

 Consequently, adoption remains nascent; HTTP Archive data from July 2025 (the first measurement available) detected the API on just 0.095% of all desktop sites and 0.078% of all mobile sites, reflecting its current status as an experiment rather than a standard utility (see the following figure).

 {{ figure_markup(
   image="genai-prompt-api-adoption.png",
   caption="Prompt API adoption.",
   description="Bar chart comparing the adoption of the Prompt API on desktop and mobile sites during the July 2025 crawl.
-The API was detected on 27,047 desktop sites and 17,902 mobile sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTXSz19p32lprObXmLblQxEy5u0Sjd9QajNixDEOJutiaxi1aWk37ojoY5Z3D-GfgHg3Ggu23VZS2yI/pubchart?oid=1191364409&format=interactive", sheets_gid="1142091854", sql_file="../capabilities/fugu.sql"
+The API was detected on 0.095% of all desktop sites and 0.078% of all mobile sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTXSz19p32lprObXmLblQxEy5u0Sjd9QajNixDEOJutiaxi1aWk37ojoY5Z3D-GfgHg3Ggu23VZS2yI/pubchart?oid=1191364409&format=interactive", sheets_gid="1142091854", sql_file="../capabilities/fugu.sql"